-What Google’s New Search Addition Emphasizes
+What Google’s Search Addition Emphasizes

 Like many Google updates, one of the most important for businesses fell under most entrepreneurs’ radars.
 On January 10, 2012, Google launched Search Plus Your World, an enhancement to its ubiquitous Google Search.
-The company claims Search Plus Your World will "bring your world, rich with people and information, into search."
+The company claimed Search Plus Your World will "bring your world, rich with people and information, into search."
 Unfortunately for the small business owner, your world and your potential customers’ worlds aren’t always one in the same.

 While your website may be overflowing with great content crafted around the keywords a potential customer is searching, your site could be knocked down a few pegs in the results if you’re not integrating Google+ with your online marketing strategy.
-Instead of mostly focusing on your site’s architecture, links and its content’s relevancy, Search Plus Your World focuses on three areas:
+Instead of mostly focusing on your site’s architecture, links and its content’s relevancy, Search Plus Your World focused on three areas:

 The problem for the Google+-abstaining small business owner lies in the arrangement of the Google+ search results.
 All of this social data is located above the organic search results, much like Google Ads are displayed.
 But instead of the visually boring text ads, users will now see intriguing pictures, people and profiles before scrolling down to your business’ website.
 That’s one thing that hasn’t changed: Scrolling down remains an impediment to getting your site's search result noticed and boosting site visits.